This medical building construction project is Madigan Army Medical Center’s new 13,576-square-foot Preventive Medicine Clinic in Washington.

 The central reception desk is prominently located on the side of the lobby.
 From this reception point, patients and visitors can check in prior to proceeding into the clinical treatment zone.

 The clinic meets technical daylighting needs with solar tubes that light interior spaces.
-We’re proud that this project is energy efficient and earned a USGBC LEED Gold certification.
+We’re proud that this project is energy efficient and earned a U.S. Green Building Council LEED Gold certification.